-Several organizations were involved in the development of the Consolidated Plan/Action Plan.
+Several organizations are involved in the development of the Annual Action Plan.
 In addition, the majority of Consolidated Plan programs are implemented by private organizations which use City funding (including the General Fund) to supplement programs that support Consolidated Plan objectives.

-The City partners with a Community Development Advisory Board (CDAB) which evaluated program requests and made recommendations in coordinating City programs with service providers.
+The City partners with a Community Development Advisory Board (CDAB) which evaluates program requests and makes recommendations in coordinating City programs with service providers.
 The CDAB is a volunteer group appointed by the Mayor and approved by the City Council.
-The following is the composition of the CDAB according to Cincinnati Municipal Code: community council members (3), lending institutions (1), small business advocate (1), human services (1), trades / labor representation (1), low income advocate (1), housing authority (1), real estate community (1), developer (1), corporate community (1), Community Development Corporation representative (1), and City of Cincinnati representatives (4).
+The following is the composition of the CDAB according to Cincinnati Municipal Code: community council members (3), lending institutions (1), small business advocate (1), human services (1), trades / labor representation (1), low income advocate (1), housing authority (1), real estate community (1), developer (1), corporate community (1), Community Development Corporation representative (1), and City of Cincinnati employees (4).
+The CDAB's role is to advise the City Manager on the Consolidated Plan Budget and other matters related to the administration of the City's Consolidated Plan.

 Audits conducted by the HUD Office of Inspector General (OIG) of the City's HOME Program in 2007 and 2008 led the City to review its practices and procedures.
-The City formalized all processes and procedures and provides direction for basic processes in the administration of the Consolidated Plan programs for the following departments: the Budget Office, Finance Department, City Planning & Engagement; Office of Economic Inclusion; Public Complaint/Internal Audit; Law Department; Department of Buildings and Inspections, Cincinnati Recreation Commission, and Community and Economic Development.
-Policies and Procedures Manuals for CDBG and ESG, a Subrecipient Monitoring Manual, and other programmatic Standard Operating Procedures were further developed and adopted beginning in 2021, with ongoing review and revision as needed.
+The City formalized all processes and procedures and provides direction for basic processes in the administration of the Consolidated Plan programs for the following departments: Office of the City Manager, Office of Budget and Evaluation, Finance Department, City Planning, Office of Economic Inclusion, Law Department, and Community and Economic Development.

-HUD expanded the Integrated Disbursement and Information System (IDIS) for development of the Consolidated Plan, Action Plan, and Consolidated Annual Performance and Evaluation Report processes.
+HUD has expanded the Integrated Disbursement and Information System (IDIS) for development of the Consolidated Plan, Action Plan, and Consolidated Annual Performance and Evaluation Report processes.
 The City will continue to utilize these functions and will ensure the policies are coordinated within the City-wide processes and procedures.
-The City also formed an Integrated Disbursement and Information

-Annual Action Plan 2023 System (IDIS) monthly working group that focuses on the close out of projects, drawing of funds, and management of the system.
-The City will continue its efforts to increase training of staff, execute consistent and accurate written agreements, and have frequent and regular meetings on improving performance.
+The City also formed an Integrated Disbursement and Information System (IDIS) monthly working group that focuses on the tracking activities, drawing of funds, and management of the system.
+The City will continue its efforts to increase overall training of staff, execute consistent and accurate written agreements, and have frequent and regular meetings on improving performance.